-Our MA Environmental Hazards and Risk is one of five taught masters programmes within the Department of Geography.
+Our MSc Environmental Hazards and Risk is one of five taught masters programmes within the Department of Geography.
 Visit the Department of Geography’s Postgraduate Study page for more information on our masters programmes.

-To hear what previous students have to say, click here.
+Hear what previous students have to say about our programmes.

 A hallmark of our Masters programmes is a participatory and interactive approach to learning, ranging from our delivery of course content to a supportive learning environment.
 We are particularly keen to get to know our students and work with them individually to develop their learning.
 Throughout your period of study, you will be supported by an academic advisor who will be fixed for the year of study.
 You will also be assigned a dissertation supervisor with whom you will work from January to September.
 Support is also available from the module staff and the course director, and the Learning and Teaching office.